gsenseless/mlOps_bikesharing/README.md

 docker compose up airflow-init docker compose up -d
 ```
-Wait about two minutes until all services will be up.
+Wait about two minutes until all services are up.

 ### Accessing Services
 - **Airflow**: http://localhost:8080/ (user/password: "airflow")
 - **MLflow**: http://localhost:5000/
 - **Prediction API**: http://localhost:8000/

-You should see:
-1) a completed or running DAG job in Airflow.
+Go to the Airflow UI and trigger or turn on the "bikes_taskflow_api" DAG.
+Go to the DAG tasks log.
+After jobs are complete, you can check the model metric (Mean Absolute Error):

-2) a model registered in the MLflow models section.
+After that you should see a model registered in the MLflow models section.

 ### Using the Prediction API
 The prediction service provides the following endpoints: